mindyxu0125/car_price_prediction_DATA1030/README.md

 The dataset was from Kaggle.
 The link is https://www.kaggle.com/datasets/sukhmandeepsinghbrar/car-price-prediction-dataset/data.
 You are free to use my code as it can directly load the data without downloading it.

+The Python version I use is Python 3.12.5.

 This code aims to predict the price using machine learning using this dataset.

 First, load the data, and follow the EDA.